← All postsThreat primer

 In Reinforcement Learning (RL), an agent learns to make decisions by interacting with the environment and receiving rewards (or penalties).
 The objective is to learn the optimal decisions that maximize the cumulative reward.
 But the optimal decision might not be what we expect:

-A well known example of this is the case of Microsoft’s AI chatbot, Tay.
+A well known example of this is the case of Microsofts AI chatbot, Tay.
 Tay was designed to learn from interactions with users on Twitter and adjust its behavior based on the feedback it received.
 However, within hours, Tay began posting offensive and racist tweets.
-This behavior emerged because Tay’s RL algorithm was effectively maximizing immediate user engagement and feedback.
-The highest rewarded decision doesn’t always equal the best one.
+This behavior emerged because Tay's RL algorithm was effectively maximizing immediate user engagement and feedback.
+The highest rewarded decision doesn't always equal the best one.

 For more details on the Tay incident, you can read the full article on IEEE Spectrum: In 2016, Microsoft's Racist Chatbot Revealed the Dangers of Online Conversation.

 In Supervised Learning, the model is trained on a labeled dataset, where each input is paired with the label.
 The model learns to map inputs to outputs by minimizing the difference between its predictions and the actual labels using a loss function.
-But what if the training data contains biases?
-The model will learn and potentially amplify those biases.
-For example, if an AI model trained on a biased dataset is used to do a pre-analysis on CVs, it can eliminate candidates based on their race or gender.
+But what If the training data contains biases? the model will learn and potentially amplify those biases.
+For example, if an AI model trained on a biased dataset is used to do a pre analysis on CVs, it can eliminate candidates based on their race or gender.

-So techniques like model interpretability are crucial to help us understand what’s behind the decision making processes of AI models and react accordingly to mitigate them.
+So techniques like model interpretability are crucial to help us understand whats behind the decision making processes of AI models and react accordingly to mitigate them.

 Define Explicit Goals: Setting clear and explicit goals is the key to preventing misalignment in AI models.
 These goals need to take into account the ethical, social, and safety aspects of the environment where the AI will work.